Just because you’re not a tourist doesn’t mean you don’t need to know what’s going on below Pei’s pyramid.

 – If you don’t want to pay €1 to pee, or the line is too long, there are regular pay bathrooms (€0.50) downstairs in the Carrousel du Louvre.
 Take the steps down from the Hall Charles V (directly under the food court), as if you’re going to the garage where the tour buses are all parked (this is news to most residents).
 They don’t even have these listed on their website.

 – If you have no coins, there are free toilets in the metro station Palais Royal-Musée du Louvre (no need for metro ticket; entrance from the Place du Palais Royal, corner closest to the Carrousel du Louvre entrance).
 They are often closed for lunch.
 In that case, since you’ve already walked outside, duck into the Brasserie du Louvre (attached to the Hôtel du Louvre) and use the bathrooms in there (discreetly, ahem).

-PS: Someone named Colleen is keeping track of the public toilets around Paris, a good resource to have!
+PS: Just in case, here is a lost of all the street toilets in Paris, a good resource to have!